 Partners: Zaporizhzhya National Technical University, University of Liverpool (Great Britain), Technological Institute of Western Macedonia (Greece), Higher School of Lisius (Belgium).

 Total cost: 490 000 euros.

 Basic department - department of monetary, credit and financial relations, headed by Professor Rogach O.I.

-Every year 4 students, 6 graduate students, 8 lecturers underwent internships in foreign higher educational institutions in partnership.
-Within the project framework 22 training courses were developed, including distance education, 2 textbooks were prepared, computer equipment worth 27,000 euros was received, 8 foreign professors delivered lectures and with the signature of the Ministry of Education and Science of Ukraine the textbook "International Finance" was prepared.
+Every year 4 students, 6 graduate students, and 8 lecturers underwent internships in foreign higher educational institutions in partnership.
+Within the project framework, 22 training courses were developed, including distance education, 2 textbooks were prepared, computer equipment worth 27,000 euros was received, 8 foreign professors delivered lectures and with the signature of the Ministry of Education and Science of Ukraine the textbook "International Finance" was prepared.
 A master's program in international finance is under creation.

 5. Project TEMPUS “European Law in Ukrainian Universities”

 Partners: Lviv National University named after Ivan Franko, University of Innsbruck (Austria), University of Kiel, University of Regensburg (Germany), University of Lund (Sweden) and King’s College (Great Britain).